 Sauté the chopped onion in some olive oil until translucent, add the vegetable stock, lentils and the two bay leaves and simmer for about 15 minutes, until the lentils are tender.
 Add the peppers and simmer for another 5 minutes.

 Allow the soup to cool, remove the bay leaves and puree with a wand mixer until smooth and creamy.
 You can also press it through a fine sieve if you want it smoother, but I liked the fact that the soup had some texture.

-Chek for seasoning, add salt and pepper as needed and add some red wine vingear for a little tartness.
+Check for seasoning, add salt and pepper as needed and add some red wine vinegar for a little tartness.
 (You can also add a tablespoon of red pesto for flavour.)

-Serve with shaved Parmesan and decorate with some parsley or coriander leaves.
+Serve with shaved Parmesan and garnish with some parsley or coriander leaves.